xeb/TwoRingBinder/README.txt

 4) Your implementation Pre & Post Bind Model events will now be invoked by the ModelBinder.
 The default binding will still occur.

+...OR...

+1) Add the ModelBinder to your Application_Start event, via:
+   ModelBinders.Binders.DefaultBinder = new TwoRingBinder.Core.ModelBinder();

+2) Create your Models

+3) Create a OnBound Method on your Model that will be invoked when it is Bound

 Notes
 ------------------------